-The books and resources below are on my own physical and digital shelves — and each has played a huge part in honing my craft.
+Good writers continue to read, learn, and grow — so if you’re serious about story writing, I wholly encourage you to excel at your craft by design.
+The books and resources here are on my own physical and digital shelves — and each has played an enormous part in honing my craft.
 I believe they can do the same for you.

-One of my favorite BOOKS…
+One of my favorite craft books of all time…

-Here’s a link to the paperback.
+Here’s a link to the paperback:

 Stein On Writing: A Master Editor of Some of the Most Successful Writers of Our Century Shares His Craft Techniques and Strategies,